cabuelow/enabling-theories-of-change/README.md

 ### Abstract

-Global Theories of Change (ToCs), such as the post-2020 Global Biodiversity Framework (GBF), provide broad, overarching guidance for achieving conservation goals.
+Global Theories of Change (ToCs) can provide broad, overarching guidance for achieving conservation goals.
 However, broad guidance cannot inform how conservation actions will lead to desired outcomes.
-We provide a framework for translating a global-scale ToC into focussed, ecosystem-specific ToCs that consider feasibility of actions, as determined by national socioeconomic and political context (i.e., enabling conditions).
-We demonstrate the framework using coastal wetland ecosystems as a case study.
-We identified six distinct multinational profiles of enabling conditions (‘enabling profiles’) for coastal wetland conservation.
+Here, we develop a framework for translating a global-scale ToC into focussed, ecosystem-specific ToCs that consider feasibility of actions, as determined by national socioeconomic and political context (i.e., enabling conditions).
+We used coastal wetlands as a case study for developing the framework and identified six distinct multinational profiles of enabling conditions (‘enabling profiles’) for their conservation.
 For countries belonging to enabling profiles with high internal capacity to enable conservation, we described plausible ToCs that involved strengthening policy and regulation.
 Alternatively, for enabling profiles with low internal enabling capacity, plausible ToCs typically required formalising community-led conservation.
-Our ‘enabling profile’ framework could be applied to other ecosystems to help operationalise the post-2020 GBF.
+Our ‘enabling profile’ framework could be applied to other ecosystems to help operationalise the Kunming-Montreal Global Biodiversity Framework.

 ### Scripts